Karan6354/DailyFlash/README.md

   <h1>DailyFlash</h1>

   <p>
-    DailyFlash a responsive website that offers daily news updates using the Google News API.
+    DailyFlash a website that offers daily news updates using the Google News API.
   </p>

 <br />